fadden/ciderpress/diskimg/README.md

 - Parsons Engineering FocusDrive partitioning.
 Developed for use with the FocusDrive.
 Allows up to 30 partitions.

-It's also possible to create a mixed DOS / ProDOS disk, because the essential file catalog areas don't overlap.
+It's also possible to create a "hybrid" DOS / ProDOS disk, because the essential file catalog areas don't overlap.
+(See HYBRID.CREATE on the Beagle Bros "Extra K" disk.)

 All of these are fully supported by the DiskImg library.